 Costs of Alcohol Abuse

-Alcohol agencies also frequently distort the costs of alcohol abuse.
+Alcohol agencies also often distort the costs of alcohol abuse.
 They do this in many ways.
 By basing estimates on questionable assumptions.
 Confusing correlation with causality.
 Looking only at costs while ignoring the economic benefits of alcohol.
 And by not using sound accounting principles.22

-Estimates of drinking problems are similarly distorted.
+Estimates of drinking problems are also distorted.
 For example, estimates are made of the number of people who are likely ever to experience a problem.
 But agencies sometimes report these estimates as the actual number of problem drinkers!23

 The motives of alcohol agencies?
 Perhaps one is an attempt to justify the existence of their jobs.
 Another is to expand bureaucratic budgets and power.
 Again, this supports the temperance movement today.